plone/plone.api/docs/group.rst

 --------------------

 To add a user to a group, use the :meth:`api.group.add_user` method.
-This method accepts either the groupname or the group object for the target group and the username or the user object you want to add to the group.
+This method accepts either the group name or the group object for the target group and the user name or the user object you want to add to the group.

 .. code-block:: python